strands-project/strands_navigation/topological_navigation/README.md

 *note:* When Node by node navigation is active the robot will cancel the topological navigation when it reaches the influence zone of a node and it will navigate to its waypoint aborting the action.

-*note:* Statiscs are being recorded in the nav_stats collection within the autonomous_patrolling
+*note:* Statistics are being recorded in the nav_stats collection within the autonomous_patrolling

 *note:* every action server for the actions stored in the topological map have to be running, for example if the ramp_climb action is required you will need the ramp_climb server running, you can run it using:
 `rosrun ramp_climb ramp_climb`